About

 Objectives of the CABES programme

-The overall project objective is to raise awareness of IPBES (www.ipbes.net) amongst multiple stakeholder groups and undertake actions towards a better representation of West, Central, and East Africa in IPBES activities as well as improved uptake of IPBES products into national policies to better conserve and sustainably use BES/NCPs.
-This is closely related to the main outcome of the project, targeting at science-policy-practice communities represented by researchers, practitioners from the public, private sectors, as well as NGOs, ILK holders and focal points in West, Central, and East Africa that support the national governments to engage in the IPBES rolling work programme at global level, and its implementation at the regional and national level.
+The overall programme objective is to raise awareness of the Intergovernmental Science-Policy Platform for Biodiversity and Ecosystem Services (IPBES, www.ipbes.net) amongst multiple stakeholder groups and undertake capacity development actions towards a better representation of West, Central, and East Africa stakeholders in IPBES activities, as well as improve the uptake of IPBES products, including its assessments into national policies to better conserve and sustainably use biodiversity and ecosystem services, in other words, nature’s contributions to people (BES/NCPs).
+This objective is closely related to the main outcome of the programme, which is to support national governments to engage in the IPBES rolling work programme and its implementation, in close collaboration with actors from science, policy, and practice, represented by IPBES national focal points, researchers, practitioners from the public and private sectors, non-governmental institutions (NGOs), women’s groups, indigenous and local knowledge (ILK) holders in its target region.